 On-Balance Volume Trading Strategy For Fading Dumb Money

-What’s the second most important market data after price?
+What’s the most important market data after price?

-One of the key tenet of Dow Theory is that volume confirms the trend.
+One of the key tenets of Dow Theory is that volume confirms the trend.
 Volume increases when the market moves along with the true market trend.
 Volume decreases when the market is moving against the trend.

-Joseph Granville recognized how important volume is for confirming trends and created the on-balance volume indicator.
+Joseph Granville recognized how important volume is for confirming trends and created the on-balance volume (OBV) indicator.
 Joseph Granville’s track record was controversial but his influence of the stock market was extraordinary for a technical analyst.
 There was a time when Joseph Granville could send the market plummeting by issuing a bearish outlook.
 Read this Bloomberg article on him.

-The on-balance volume indicator is a cumulative sum of volume.
-If the bar closes up, add the volume of that bar to the indicator.
-If the bar closes down, minus the volume of that bar.
+• If the bar closes up, add the volume of that bar to the indicator.

-The value of on-balance volume is irrelevant as it depends on when you started calculating the indicator.
-Its direction is the key to effective analysis.
 Most of the time, the on-balance volume matches price movement.
 When they diverge, look out for opportunities to fade ‘dumb money’ that does not have the support of volume.

 (Read: 4 Trading Strategies that Profit from Trapped Traders)